alefesouza/laravel-vue-boilerplate/README.md

 After it starts, just on the first time, run on another terminal:

-    docker exec laravel-vue-boilerplate bash -c "composer run docker && yarn docker"
+    docker exec laravel-vue-boilerplate bash -c "composer start && yarn start"

 The application will be available on http://localhost:8000 and the phpMyAdmin on http://localhost:8080

 ### Common way

-Rename the .env.example to .env, and fill it and the .env.testing with your local info, then:
+Rename the .env.example to .env, and fill it with your local info, then:

 Install PHP and JavaScript dependencies:

     composer install
-    npm install
+    yarn install

 Generate Laravel keys: